Milyakburra

 The laundry employs 14 people and has been a valuable source of job creation in the community.

-Get to know the Bickerton laundry through their stories
+Get to know the Milyakburra Laundry through their stories

 Our Remote Laundries not only address the health issues associated with a lack of washing facilities in remote communities, they create employment opportunities and a hub for conversation and education.
 Our recent collaboration with the Heart Foundation’s Champions4Change program was one such opportunity.